intility/indev/README.md

 ### Opting Out

-Telemetry is enabled by default to help us improve `idpctl`.
+Telemetry is enabled by default to help us improve `indev`.
 However, respecting user choice is paramount, and you can opt-out of telemetry at any time.
 To disable telemetry, set the environment variable `DO_NOT_TRACK` to `1`.